ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.21.0 =
+* New feature: New filter hook `relevanssi_highlight_regex` makes it possible to adjust the regex used for highlighting.
+* New feature: New filter hook `relevanssi_excerpt_custom_fields` filters the list of custom fields used for creating the excerpt.
+* New feature: New filter hook `relevanssi_phrase_custom_fields` filters the list of custom fields used for phrase matching.
+Return an empty array to disable phrase matching in custom fields.
+* New feature: New filter hook `relevanssi_phrase_taxonomies` filters the list of taxonomies used for phrase matching.
+Return an empty array to disable phrase matching in taxonomies.
+* New feature: If RELEVANSSI_DEBUG, WP_DEBUG and WP_DEBUG_DISPLAY are all true, Relevanssi will print out indexing debugging messages to the error log (PHP error log or whatever is defined in WP_DEBUG_LOG).
+* Minor fix: Some ACF fields change the global $post, leading to indexing problems.
+Relevanssi tries to prevent that now.
+* Minor fix: Avoid fatal errors from `action` query variable being a non-string.
+* Minor fix: Term indexing with WPML only indexed the terms in the current admin language.
+Now the terms are indexed in all languages.

 = 4.20.0 =
 * New feature: Relevanssi can now create custom field specific excerpts that come from one custom field only and know which field that is.
 * New feature: You can see the list of indexed custom field names in the indexing and excerpt settings.